2018 Holiday Gift Guide

 When it comes to audio equipment my recommendation has always been to do your research, know what you’re looking for, know your budget, and then try and go test things out before making a purchase.
 People like different sounds in their music and I don’t think there’s a tried and true “best” out there for anyone.
 Some people prefer a more natural and accurate sound in their headphones, others actively are searching for a heavier bass sound.
 Only you will know which you prefer and how a specific set of headphones will sit on your ears and feel after a few hours of listening.

-This list is what I consider my favorite sets of headphones (and a record player recommendation).
+This list is what I consider my favorite audio equipment.
 This is based off of my personal judgment of sound accuracy, comfort, and relative price.
+I do not have the budget for or buy “audiophile” level audio equipment, but I do try and find what sounds the best to me, for the best price.
 If you’re looking for an in-depth review of a bunch of headphones in all price ranges, I recommend reading Steve Guttenberg and Marco Arment’s reviews.
-There are also recommendations at The Wirecutter and various internet forums.
+There are also recommendations at The Wirecutter and various internet forums that are far more in-depth.

 Technology